zhiliang-lin/academic-lin/content/home/experience.md

   description = """
   Responsibilities include:

+  * Help  with recordkeeping, such as tracking attendance and calculating grades

+  * Help prepare for lessons by getting materials ready or setting up equipment

-  * Help with assignment of the class
+  * Learn about problems students are having with the course material
-  * Monitor the examination

     """

 +++